paulfioravanti/presentations/exercism_elixir_scrabble_score/exercism_scrabble_score.md

 ```

 ^
-Oh alright, then, we'll peel off a layer towards the metal and change the keys to be integer codepoints using `String.to_charlist()`.
+Oh alright, then, we'll peel off a layer towards the metal and change the keys to be integer codepoints (note the question marks in front of the letter keys), and we'll transform the word into a bare-bones charlist using `String.to_charlist()`.

 ---
 [.background-color: #FFFFFF]